tryton/trytond/doc/ref/models/fields.rst

 .. attribute:: One2Many.field

-    The name of the field that handles the opposite :class:`Many2One`
+    The name of the field that handles the opposite :class:`Many2One` or :class:`Reference`.

 :class:`One2Many` has some extra optional arguments: